Non-epileptic seizures and functional (dissociative) seizures

 There are several different types of seizures, and they can happen for many different reasons.
 Epilepsy and epileptic seizures are explained below.

 Seizures that are not due to epilepsy are sometimes called 'non-epileptic seizures'.
 They can have a physical cause such as low blood sugar (hypoglycaemia) or may be related to how the heart is working.
 Or they may have a psychological cause.
-The most common type of non-epileptic seizures (NES) is dissociative seizures (see below).
+The most common type of non-epileptic seizures (NES) is functional (sometimes called dissociative) seizures (see below).

 What causes epileptic seizures?

 Some NES are caused by mental or emotional processes, rather than by a physical cause.
-This type of seizure may happen when someon's reaction to painful or difficult thoughts and feelings affect them physically.
-These are called dissociative seizures.
+This type of seizure may happen when someone's reaction to painful or difficult thoughts and feelings affect them physically.
+These are called functional seizures.

 These terms are not always helpful because they describe the condition by saying what it is not rather than saying what it is.

-The newer name of dissociative seizures is more helpful because it does not describe seizures in terms of epilepsy.
-It is also recognised by the World Health Organisation (this means that it is included in the International Classification of Diseases which is a list of all known diseases and conditions).
+The newer name of functional seizures is more helpful because it does not describe seizures in terms of epilepsy.

-However, it can be confusing as sometimes doctors use the terms NES or NEAD when they are talking about dissociative seizures.
-Other terms for dissociative seizures are functional seizures or psychogenic seizures.
+However, it can be confusing as sometimes doctors use the terms NES or NEAD when they are talking about functional seizures.
+Other terms for functional seizures are dissociative seizures or psychogenic seizures.